-Support HER
+SUPPORT HER

 We want women to thrive, not just survive, in elected office.
+That’s why we’re partnering with COSLA to provide elected councillors in Scotland with a supportive network, resources and advice.

 Councillor GatHERings

-We are inviting all women serving as councillors to switch off from regular work for an hour and a half and come together to share and learn - find tools that can support you in your work.
+We are inviting all women serving as councillors to switch off from regular work for an hour and a half, and come together to share, learn and find tools that can support you in your work.

-The sessions will be lightly facilitated by Executive Coach Julie Drybrough who will help guide the time, which otherwise will remain an open and informal discussion.
+The sessions will be lightly facilitated by Executive Coach Julie Drybrough, who will help guide the time, which otherwise will remain an open and informal discussion.

 You will also have the option to sign up for Elect Her’s wider programme of support for women in elected office.